filipholik/SmartGridSim/README.md

 ## Run

 - Topology: ./StartSGTopology.sh
-- Available commands: mininet> help
--   Commands starting with sgsim_ were added to the Mininet, use help commnand for description
+- Available commands: mininet> help (commands starting with sgsim_ were added to the Mininet, use help commnand for description)
 - GUI: ./GUI/StartGUI.sh
 - SCADA simulation: open webbrowser at localhost:8000